Tw1ddle/word-reactor/README.md

 The physics simulation is made using [Nape](https://github.com/deltaluca/nape), a 2D rigid body physics engine for Haxe.
 When balls containing topic words collide, balls are added to the simulation that contain new words generated using the training data for those topics.

+The visualization is rendered using HTML5 with text, images and canvas elements, using absolute positioning for the balls.
+This is all kept in sync with the Nape physics simulation in the requestAnimationFrame loop.

 ## Notes ##
 * Inspired by the [ball pool](http://mrdoob.com/projects/chromeexperiments/ball-pool/) experiment by [Ricardo Cabello](https://twitter.com/mrdoob) and the sample projects from [Nape](https://github.com/deltaluca/nape) by [Luca Deltodesco](https://github.com/deltaluca).
 * Many of the concepts used for the generator were suggested in [this article](http://www.roguebasin.com/index.php?title=Names_from_a_high_order_Markov_Process_and_a_simplified_Katz_back-off_scheme) by [Jeffrey Lund](https://github.com/jlund3).